 What is climate change and what does it mean for the Macedon Ranges?

 The term 'climate change' refers to changes in our climate over time, from global to local scales.
 It includes changes in temperature (averages, minimums, maximums), rainfall, frequency and severity of extreme weather events, sea levels and wind patterns.
 While there have always been some changes in the earth’s climate, it is now well accepted that the significant changes in climate experienced over the past hundred years are due to human activity.

-Work undertaken by the Department of Environment, Land, Water and Planning (DELWP) in partnership with the Bureau of Meteorology (BoM) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) resulted in the Victorian Climate Projections 2019.
+Work undertaken by the Victorian Government, in partnership with the Bureau of Meteorology (BoM) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO), resulted in the Victorian Climate Projections 2019.
 More information can be found at a state and regional level:

 The forecast changes in climate for the shire will impact across all sectors in the shire into the future, for example, an annual decrease of 20mm in rainfall in the region will impact on food production; water supply for consumption and for watering parks, gardens and sportsgrounds; waterway health; and potentially the species composition of vegetation communities and therefore food supply for different species of wildlife.

 Watch a webinar on Central Victorian climate today, tomorrow and the future

 Climate Ready Loddon Mallee

 Climate Ready Loddon Mallee is the regional adaptation plan covering Macedon Ranges Shire and nine other local government areas.
 It has been developed through the Victorian Government, in accordance with Victoria’s Climate Change Adaptation Plan 2017-2020, and is a guide for the Loddon Mallee to be a climate ready, sustainable and healthy region.